- Farmers' Market

 Bench Restoration Project!

-Friends of Canaan Village and the Canaan Farmers' Market have restored the benches on the Town Common, and added Friends of Canaan Village Plaques.
+Friends of Canaan Village have restored the benches on the Town Common, and added Friends of Canaan Village Plaques.
 They not only look much better, but are more comfortable and safer.
 Special thanks to Gary Wood, Reg Barney, and Aaron Allen for their good work.
 Come sit awhile.

 Friends of Canaan Village, Inc.